Onit Documentation

 Crash Course on Security

-by Christina Moore Updated on
+by Michael Nadeau Updated on

-To do so, Onit offers multiple, overlapping layers of security.
+To do so, Onit offers multiple overlapping layers of security.
 In this tutorial, we’ll cover each possible layer:

 Note: As is true for any robust platform, Onit security is an especially advanced topic.
 This tutorial is aimed at technical administrators who have both set up security in other similar systems and are also generally familiar with standard Onit concepts (like creating and managing apps and users).